 In January of this year, Autism Speaks and the Royal Arch Masons announced funding for an additional predoctoral fellowship as well as pilot research study aimed at developing personalized interventions for central auditory processing disorders.

 Thank you for your question.
 Auditory processing disorder, also known as central auditory processing disorder, refers to brain-related difficulties in processing sound.
 In other words, the problem doesn’t stem from impaired hearing.
 The challenge involves difficulty processing sounds in the brain.

+Central auditory processing involves how the brain processes, or makes sense of, sound detected by the ear.
+Image courtesy the American Speech Language Hearing Association.
 For a good analogy of what a person with an auditory processing disorder experiences, imagine trying to have a meaningful conversation with someone at a noisy party.
 You’re surrounded by noises at different volumes.
 People talking.
 Someone shouting.
 Music.
 A drink blender.
 Doors slamming.
 You get the idea.

 To have that a conversation, you need to understand what your friend is saying.
 This involves separating her words from the rest of the sounds.
 You’re probably using both sound and visual cues to do so – focusing on your friend’s mouth and the pitch of her voice.

 Most people perform this kind of sound processing automatically, though it gets more challenging in noisy settings.
 That’s when we need to really concentrate on the person who’s talking with us.

 It’s interesting to note that processing sound in noisy environments appears to become more difficult as people age.

 However, for someone with an auditory processing disorder, the difficulty is already present in early childhood.
 And it presents challenges in settings that most people might consider “ordinary.”